 And now that's part of the serious scientific thinking.

-And so that means that if we encounter, I mean, there's probably some of these civilizations that are more, that are much more primitive than us.
+And so that means that if we encounter, I mean, there's probably some of these civilizations that are much more primitive than us, but it's highly likely that there are civilizations out there that are more advanced than us.

-And they could have developed time travel technology, let's say 10,000 years ago.
+And they could have developed time travel technology, let's say, 10,000 years ago.

-If we encounter them, or they encounter us, they could visit our distant past.
+If we encounter them or they encounter us, they could visit our distant past.

 Or once we encounter them, we could use their time travel technology to visit our distant past.